 Symptoms Of Common Cold

-Common cold might express itself as one or all of the following symptoms, which usually subside and stop in a week or so:
+Common cold might express itself as one or all of the following symptoms, which usually subside and stop in a

 - Stuffy, blocked and/or a runny nose